kelu124/echomods/include/ppt_CLA.md

 ## Questions to jurist:

 * What is different between assigning copyrights to the project, and granting the _non-exclusive, worldwide, royalty-free patent license_ ?
+* A public lab contributes to a project.
+It is paid by public fund.
+Can it assign the copyright of his/her contribution to a third party?
+* Is it necessary to have same CLAs for all types of contributors?

 ## Read more